By Christi Malthouse

 “Dark circles under the eyes can suggest problems with sleep.”

-Professor Murray says when we ask, R U OK? this week, to listen to the answer and see if there are signs of hopelessness (believing that things are too difficult and aren’t going to get better,) or helplessness (believing that there’s nothing they can do to solve their problems.)
+Professor Murray says when we ask, R U OK?, to listen to the answer and see if there are signs of hopelessness (believing that things are too difficult and aren’t going to get better,) or helplessness (believing that there’s nothing they can do to solve their problems.)

 There is no one cause of mental illness – according to Headspace, an organisation for children and young adults – instead there are a number of overlapping factors.